endojs/endo/integration-test/README.md

 ### Rollup

 Rollup is a little trickier.
-If we try to use rollup to bundle the tests and maybeExtendPromise in the same way that we do with Webpack and Browserify, we have major difficulties.
+If we try to use rollup to bundle the tests and HandledPromise in the same way that we do with Webpack and Browserify, we have major difficulties.
 Based on the errors, the documentation suggests using three plugins (`rollup-plugin-node-resolve`, `rollup-plugin-commonjs`, `rollup-plugin-node-builtins`), but it still fails.
-So instead, we divide up the work - Browserify creates the test file from our Tape tests and Rollup creates the bundle that includes maybeExtendPromise.
-Rollup creates an IIFE that creates maybeExtendPromise as a global variable, and that is used by the browser version of the Tape tests.
+So instead, we divide up the work - Browserify creates the test file from our Tape tests and Rollup creates the bundle that includes HandledPromise.
+Rollup creates an IIFE that creates HandledPromise as a global variable, and that is used by the browser version of the Tape tests.

 ### Parcel